 The CCWG-Accountability determined there is need to rely less on the ICANN legal department (which holds a strong legal obligation to protect the corporation) to guide the BGC on its recommendations.
 More ICANN Board member engagement is needed in the overall decision-making process.

 Requests should no longer go to ICANN’s lawyers (in-house or external legal counsel) for the first substantive evaluation.
-Instead, the Requests for Reconsideration will go to ICANN’s Ombudsman, who will make the initial recommendation to the BGC because the CCWG-Accountability believes that the Ombudsman may have more of an eye for fairness to the community in looking at requests.
+Instead, the Requests for Reconsideration will go to ICANN’s Ombudsman, who will make the initial recommendation to the BGC because the CCWG-Accountability believes that the Ombudsman may have more of an eye for fairness to the community in reviewing requests.
 Note that the ICANN Bylaws charge the BGC with these duties, which means the BGC would utilize the Ombudsman instead of its current practice of using ICANN’s lawyers to aid the BGC in its initial evaluation.

-All final determinations of Requests for Reconsideration (other than requests that have been summarily dismissed by the BGC as discussed above) are to be made by the entire ICANN Board (not only requests about Board actions as is the current practice).
+All final determinations of Requests for Reconsideration (other than requests that have been summarily dismissed by the BGC as discussed above) are to be made by the ICANN Board (not only requests about Board actions as is the current practice).

 Amend paragraph three: